supersven/ghc-spacemacs-docker/README.md

 All `*.c` files under `rts` should be supported by `ccls`.
 Just open one and play a bit around ... :smiley

-Building the images takes a long time.
-Stay patient: It downloads everything that's needed to build GHC and later even builds it from scratch.

 ### Cleanup
-Run `cleanup.sh` to remove the two created containers.
+Before you can run the two creational scripts (`build-and-start-containers.sh` and `start-containers.sh`) again, you have to stop and remove the containers.
+This is done by running `cleanup.sh`.

 ### Screenshots